UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 To establish the connection you will need to identify the public IPs that you created in Azure Stack and Public Azure, and then update both local gateways.

-### Update the local gateway in Public Azure
+### Update the local gateway IPs in Public Azure

 1. In the Azure Stack portal, navigate to the *Connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.

     ![All services connections networking section](images/azs-browser-all-services-connections-networking.png)

-2. Select the VPN connection you created in the earlier stages.
+2. Select the VPN connection you created in [Create the VPN connection in Public Azure](#Create-the-VPN-connection-in-Public-Azure).

     ![VPN connections](images/azs-browser-vpn-connection-view.png)

-3. Make note of the public IP this can be found in the *Virtual network gateway* section.
+3. Make a note of the public IP.
+You can find this in the *Virtual network gateway* section.

     ![VPN connection public IP](images/azs-browser-site-to-site-vpn-connection-public-ip.png)

 4. Log in to the [Public Azure portal](https://portal.azure.com).

-5. In the Public Azure portal, navigate to the *Local Network Gateway* blade by clicking **All services** in the favourites panel, then selecting **Local network gateways** under the *networking* section.
+5. Navigate to the *Local Network Gateway* blade by clicking **All services** in the favourites panel, then selecting **Local network gateways** under the *Networking* section.

     ![Azure Public virtual network button](images/azs-public-browser-services-virtual-network-gateway-button.png)

-6. Select the local network gateway that you created in the earlier steps.
+6. Select the local network gateway that you created in [Create the local network gateway in Public Azure](#Create-the-local-network-gateway-in-Public-Azure).

 7. In the local gateway blade, under *Settings*, select **Configuration**.